 Grief brings with it a pot full of ingredients unique to each of us and once stirred the mixture can become a blend of emotions, fears, reactions, confusion, disbelief and more.
-Now, add blame and guilt to this and how is anyone able to make an informed decision or have a thought that is not related to what if, why, or how could this have been different.
+Now, add blame and guilt to this.
+How is anyone able to make an informed decision or have a thought that is not related to what if, why, or how could this have been different?

 Perhaps the “blaming” situation is made to be worse than it actually was.
 Sometimes, words are spoken out of frustration when emotions are close to the surface.
 Imagine when you feel and voice relief that someone has finally died after a long illness.
 Is this cause for blame and guilt?